Buyer’s Guide: Jigsaws

 Types of Jigsaws

-Jigsaw puzzled?
-No surprise!
-Here’s what you need to know about how different models stack up.
+Here’s what you need to know about how the different types of jigsaws stack up against each other.

 Older models and newer low-end models are typically straight-reciprocating jigsaws.
 This means the blade simply travels up and down with no variance in its path.
 Though these jigsaws cut slowly, they’re able to make very tight turns and create curves, unlike a table or circular saw.